tremor-rs/tremor-www/static/language/prolog/BitAndExprImut.md

-The `BitAndExprImut` rule supports bitwise and expressions in tremor.
+The `BitAndExprImut` rule supports bitwise `AND` expressions in Tremor.

-Binary bitwise and expressions take precedence over equality expressions.
+Binary bitwise `AND` expressions take precedence over `equality` expressions.